dtjm/samx.io/content/post/designing-go-libraries.md

 ## Avoid package-level state

-In general, maintaining state is **evil**.
+In general, maintaining state is a necessary **evil**.
 Global state is the worst kind of state, and package-level state is a form of global state.
 If you must have state, keep it contained to as short a time period as possible.

 *How do I know if I have global state in my library?*